-Storyteller Dovie Thomason, a Lakota and Kiowa Apache, utilizes the art form of traditional Native storytelling.
+Award-winning storyteller, Dovie Thomason, a Lakota and Kiowa Apache, utilizes the art form of traditional Native storytelling for the preservation and continuation of Native cultural arts.
 When Dovie tells stories from her own life and from her people’s experience, the result is a contemporary vision of the rich cultures of the First Nations of North America.

 Canceled due to health reasons